PaulDance/cargo-liner/README.md

           Disable the default fail-fast execution of `cargo install`s.

-          By default, whenever a call to `cargo install` fails for any reason, the overall operation is stopped as soon as possible.
+          By default, whenever a call to `cargo install` or `cargo binstall` fails for any reason, the overall operation is stopped as soon as possible.
 In some cases, such as packages simply failing to compile, this is a bit too restrictive as it prevents installing the following packages.
 The option it therefore provided in order to make the installation keep on going by continuing to call `cargo install` on each configured package, even if some previous one failed.
 However, in case any of the packages fails to install and the option is used, an error will still be reported at the end, containing an indication of all the packages that failed to install.

-          This is not to be confused with Cargo's `--keep-going` build option: it disables fast-failing between crate compilations, while the current one disables fast-failing between entire calls to `cargo install`; in fact, `--keep-going` is never passed onto Cargo.
+          This is not to be confused with Cargo's `--keep-going` build option: it disables fast-failing between crate compilations, while the current one disables fast-failing between entire calls to `cargo install` or `cargo binstall`; in fact, `--keep-going` is never passed onto Cargo.
 It is neither to be confused with `cargo test --no-fail-fast` since `cargo test` is never used.

           [default: false]